YonelaK/Personalised-meal-planner/System requirement.md

 - The system should be accessible on both desktop and mobile devices.
 - Acceptance Criteria: The UI should be fully responsive and useable across all major devices.

+## 2. Non-functional Requirements

+1. **Usability**
+- The system must meet Web Content Accessibility Guidelines (WCAG) 2.2 accessibility standards to provide usability for all users.

+ 2. **Deployability**
+- The system must be deployable on Windows, Linux, and Cloud platforms.

+ 3. **Maintainability**
+- System documentation should include API guidelines and development documentation for easy changes.

+ 4. **Scalability**
+- The system should support at least 1,000 concurrent users during peak hours without compromising performance.

+ 5. **Security**
+- All user data must be secured with AES-256.
+- The system must enable multi-factor authentication (MFA).

+ 6. **Performance**
+- Search results should load within 2 seconds.
+- The system must respond to user interactions within 1 second.